-

 SP6145 Research Paper (20 ECTS)

-The Research Paper on an original research topic is completed over the summer months.
+The Research Paper (MA dissertation) on an original research topic is completed over the summer months.

 The optional modules enable students to specialise in areas of interest, build on foundational knowledge, and develop focused expertise, and choose a research area for the final research paper.
-Students can concentrate on a specific policy area by choosing closely-related modules in areas such as Development; Peace and Security; Gender; Ageing; Marine; NGOs and Advocacy.
+Students can concentrate on a specific policy area by choosing modules in areas such as Development; Peace and Security; Gender; Ageing; Marine Policy; Urban Development; NGOs and Advocacy.

-The field experience module offers students a field trip to Brussels to meet and network with practitioners and visit institutional venues (N.B. availability of this module is subject to public health advice).
+The field experience module offers students a field trip to Brussels to meet and network with practitioners and visit institutional venues such as the European Parliament and the European Commission.

 LIST OF OPTIONAL MODULES